TEAS – Trent University

-- IELTS (International English Language Testing System): An overall score of at least 7 on the Academic Module of IELTS with scores of at least 6.5 in Reading and Listening and scores of at least 7 in Writing and Speaking.
+- International English Language Testing System (IELTS): An overall score of at least 7 on the Academic Module of IELTS with scores of at least 6.5 in Reading and Listening and scores of at least 7 in Writing and Speaking.

-- CAEL (Canadian Academic English Language Assessment): An overall score of 70.
+- Canadian Academic English Language Assessment (CAEL): An overall score of 70.

 You can upload your English-language test results using SAM and request official copies be mailed to Trent (mailing address in Contact Information).

-Trent University reserves the right to require you to take an English-language test, upgrade, or withdraw from the program if you do not meet the expected level of proficiency.
+We reserve the right to require you to take an English-language test, upgrade or withdraw from the program if you do not meet the expected level of proficiency.

-Trent University is committed to social justice and encourages applications from persons traditionally under‑represented in the teaching profession.
+At Trent University, we are committed to social justice and encourage applications from persons traditionally under‑represented in the teaching profession.
 If you are a person of Indigenous heritage, a visible minority and/or a person with a disability, you may apply for equity admission in the Bachelor of Education program.

-The Equity Admission form must be submitted through the myTrent portal by December 9, 2019.
+The Equity Admission form is available through the myTrent portal after you apply and is due by

 R10 – Primary/Junior Stream

-You are required to provide the course codes and names of the courses to be used in consideration for these subject areas when submitting your Profile of Experience.
+You must provide the titles and course codes for courses taken in these subject areas on your Profile of Experience.

 Note: High school, CEGEP and college courses are not considered.